 Drawbacks of using physical lights in KeyShot

 While physical lights are often the go-to choice of product visualizers, there are some drawbacks.
 Physical lights and their associated material settings can be more complex than an HDRI.
 Its not always easy for a beginner to know which light type is the best choice for her scene.

 Physical lights make it easier to recreate real-world lighting scenarios, but if your scene scale is off, the light won’t behave as expected.
 Even if using the correct units and value for brightness, you’ll notice the lights are much brighter or darker than they should be.
 This is usually a giveaway that the scale of the scene is off and is much larger or smaller than it should be.
-For those not working with traditional CAD data that’s modeled to scale, this can be problematic.
+To avoid issues, use accurately-scaled models.

 Sometimes physical lights are tedious to set up and configure.
 Adding extra geometry and positioning it, dialing in the material settings and moving it to the right location can be tricky and time consuming.
 Especially for those with less experience.